malhotrariya/Principles-of-Computing/HW5/readme.md

 # HW-5 Text-based Memory Game
 This assignment contains code for implementing a text-based game of Memory.
-Each problem corresponds to a specific aspect of the game's functionality.
+Each problem corresponds to a specific aspect of the game's functionality

 ## Lists and Randomization
 To create the initial board of cards based on a list of words, incorporating concepts of lists and random shuffling